-Come along as I overhaul and upgrade this beautiful British classic, the Quad 405-2 power amplifier.
+Come along as I overhaul and upgrade a beautiful British classic, the Quad 405-2 power amplifier.

 The Quad 405-2 is still revered, some 40 years after its release.
 These are truly special amplifiers, don’t let the understated English looks fool you.
 What almost all of them need however is work, so come along for this Quad 405-2 Power Amplifier Restoration as I walk through some of what I cover when I do this sort of work.

 The amplifier we are looking at here is a Quad 405-2, but the previous 405 and 405-2 are similar.
 They are masterpieces of thoughtful, understated design and showcase the less-is-more approach of Quad’s legendary engineer, Peter Walker.